gabrielemarino-gm/gabrielemarino-gm/README.md

-# Hello, I'm @gabrielemarino-gm! 👋
+# Hello, I'm Gabriele! 👋

+## 25 Year Old, form Italy 🇮🇹

 I'm passionate about Artificial Intelligence and Data Analysis, and I'm continuously expanding my skills in this field.